Note: This blog was updated on 30 November 2022.

 Many firms only start to record data for new enquiries once the prospect has agreed to a first meeting.
 Some won’t record enquiries from prospects which fall at the first hurdle.

-Again, that’s dangerous.
-Recording only the ‘good’ enquiries creates a falsely positive picture of your marketing.
+Both are dangerous because only recording the ‘good’ enquiries creates a falsely positive picture of your marketing.

 Instead, record every new enquiry; the good, the bad and the ugly (yes, even the person who wants to pop in this afternoon to get you to sign their final salary transfer forms so they can take the money out to buy a caravan in Ingoldmells!).